 Inclusion of application in the PCB recycling process chain

-The WEEE recycling chain in chapter 1.1 was improved by the inclusion of the electronic component recognition application for PCBs.
+The WEEE recycling chain in chapter 1.1 was virtually improved by the inclusion of the electronic component recognition application for PCBs.
 The improved WEEE recycling chain is shown in Appendix J. The process chain consists of three steps, the collection of WEEE, the pre-processing and the recovery and disposal.
 Influenced by the component recognition system are manly the pre-processing step and the recovery and disposal step.

 In the pre-processing step, which is seen in Figure 79, the manual dismantling has to be changed.
 In many of today’s recycling chains the manual dismantling of WEEE is applied to remove hazardous substances.
 In some recycling companies the whole electronic devices are shredded, including PCBs which are damaged or destroyed by this process.
 In the improved system, the electronic devices which include PCBs must be opened to remove the PCB.
 The PCBs are placed on an assembly line and an automatic optical inspection system (AOI) based on an electronic component database determines high valuable components.
 The components are examined from two points of view.